KxSystems/docs/docs/basics/glossary.md

 In the expression `10%4` the operator `%` is evaluated on the arguments 10 and 4.
 10 is the _left argument_ and 4 is the _right argument_.

 By extension, the first and second arguments of a binary function are called its left argument and right argument regardless of whether it is applied infix.
 In the expression `%[10;4]` 10 and 4 are still referred to as the left and right arguments.

 By extension, where a function has rank >2, its left argument is its first argument, and its _right arguments_ are the remaining arguments.

 Correspondingly, the _left domain_ and _right domain_ of a binary function are the domains of its first and second arguments, regardless of whether or not the function may be applied infix.

 By extension, where a function has rank >2, its _left domain_ is the domain of its first argument, and its _right domains_ are the domains of the remaining arguments.

-The terminology generalises to maps.
+The terminology generalizes to iterables.

 -   The left domain of a matrix `m` is `til count m`.
 -   The right domain of a matrix is `til count first m`.
 -   The right domains of a list `m` of depth `n` are `1_n{til count first x}\m`. <!-- FIXME Check -->

-Because unary functions may be applied prefix, the single argument of a unary function is sometimes referred to as its _right argument_.
+Although unary functions may be applied prefix, the single argument of a unary function is sometimes referred to as its _right argument_.

 ## Argument list